gabrielegenovese/chorer/README.md

 finished
 ```

-The tool will create a DOT file for each actor's local view and a DOT for the global view in your folder.
+The tool will create a DOT file for each actor's local view and a DOT file for the global view in the specified folder.
 To visualize the Choreography Automatas, copy paste the content's files in a [DOT viewer](https://dreampuf.github.io/GraphvizOnline).

 ## Credits